-A Standard Club group Remuneration Committee was established on 18 August 2020.
-The committee oversees remuneration matters across the group (including Standard UK).
-Directors receive fees agreed by Standard UK membership in general meeting, (other than the fees of non-member directors which are agreed by the board), and which are appropriate to their non-executive status.
+A Standard Club group Remuneration Committee was established in 2020.
+The committee oversaw remuneration matters across the group (including Standard UK) during the financial year.
+Following the merger of Standard Club and North, the Standard Club group Remuneration Committee was disbanded from completion and NorthStandard Ltd's Group Nominations & Remuneration Committee now oversees remuneration matters across the NorthStandard group.
+Directors receive fees agreed by Standard UK membership in general meeting, (other than the fees of non-insured member directors which are agreed by the board), and which are appropriate to their non-executive status.
 The fees paid to the directors are in line with those paid in other P&I clubs.
 Executive directors do not receive director's fees.
-However, the performance-related elements of their remuneration are reviewed by the Remuneration Committee to ensure that they are stretching and designed to promote the long-term success of the business.
-The Committee also considers the remuneration policy of the managers.
+However, the performance-related elements of their remuneration have been reviewed by the respective remuneration committee to ensure that they are stretching and designed to promote the long-term success of the business.
+The Standard Club group remuneration committee has also considered the remuneration policy of the managers.